MartinPankraz/az-private-linky/README.md

 Be aware that currently the property tokenServiceURL will be hidden after save.
 Also adding trust store will override your tokenServiceURL setting.
 So, make sure to maintain it again when you make changes to the additional properties.
 You can just type it again.
 It will override if still existing.

 ### 3. Provide config for final call to OData without Authentication
-Hence we need to inject the Bearer token from preceeding calls. key | value |
+Hence we need to inject the Bearer token from preceeding calls described in above paragraph. key | value |
 --- | --- |
 Name | s4NoAuth |
+Type | HTTP |
-URL | identical to first destionation |
+URL | identical to first destination |
 Proxy Type | Internet |
 Authentication | No Authentication |